 DMPS is in regular contact with Polk County Public Health and the Iowa Department of Public Health (IDPH), and follows the guidelines and best practices from those entities and the Centers for Disease Control (CDC) when it comes to responding to public health concerns, including Coronavirus and the flu.
 Examples of steps taken by the school district include:

-- DMPS extended Spring Break and canceled all programs, activities and classes until at least Monday, April, 13.
+- DMPS originally extended Spring Break and canceled all programs, activities and classes until at least Monday, April, 13.
+All schools are currently closed as DMPS transitions to online and distance learning to complete the 2019-20 school year.

-- DMPS has also been disinfecting the buses with a high pressure cleaning solution, and bus drivers have been provided with disinfectant wipes for additional cleaning of common areas on their buses.
-The district has also increased our inventory of cleaning and safety supplies should they become necessary.
+- DMPS has disinfected school buses with a high pressure cleaning solution, and bus drivers have been provided with disinfectant wipes for additional cleaning of common areas on their buses.
+The district has also increased its overall inventory of cleaning and safety supplies.

-- In addition, DMPS postponed or canceled foreign trips that student groups had planned over Spring Break to areas with numerous Coronavirus cases, and has shared additional travel information with families and staff prior to the start of Spring Break.
+- In March, DMPS postponed or canceled foreign trips that student groups had planned over Spring Break to areas with numerous Coronavirus cases, and shared additional travel information with families and staff prior to the start of Spring Break.

 - DMPS is regularly sharing information in regard to Coronavirus on our web site, in our weekly e-newsletter, in emails to parents and staff, on social media, on school signage, and with the news media.